playne17/DS_4002_Project2/README.md

 https://www.kaggle.com/datasets/shivamb/real-or-fake-fake-jobposting-prediction

 ### Relevant notes about the use of data
-While there are clearly many variables in our dataset, we are training our model based on job description exclusively, so we recommend dropping the rest of the columns.

 ## FIGURES
 A confusion matrix and summary of our results are included within the figures section